 Kanban at Auto Trader (UK)

 This is one of the most completed Kanban implementations in IT operations I have ever seen.
-The company Auto Trader is based in Manchester, UK and their entire IT department took advantage of using Kanban.
+The company Auto Trader is based in Manchester, UK and its entire IT department took advantage of using Kanban.
 They had plenty of reasons to do so:

 - Teams (DBA, Networks, Sysadmins, Service Desk, Release team) often working against each other;

-- All internal communication done via helpdesk software and email apps resulting in lack of collaboration and teamwork.
+- All internal communication is done via helpdesk software and email apps resulting in a lack of collaboration and teamwork;

 - Large overtime.
 Many employees regularly working a 70 hour week;